JPL-Codes/PokeCollect/README.md

 Do you collect or have Pokemon cards?
 Do you know what cards you have, what their details are, and how much they are worth?
 PokéCollect features:

-- Discover Pokemon card by their name, card number, or type
+- Discover Pokemon cards by their name, card number, or type
 - Find interesting facts about each card including their movesets
 - Build a collection of cards and discover your collection's value